What is autism?

 However, international prevalence research indicates that around 1% of the international population have an autism diagnosis of sorts.
 While some countries report higher rates, such as the USA (around 1:59), other countries report much lower prevalence rates.

-- the number of Australians diagnosed as autistic has increased over the past decade, from 164,000 in 2015 to 205,200 in 2018;
+- the number of Australian diagnosed as autistic has increased over the past decade, from 164,00 in 2015, 205,200 in 2018 and 290,900 in 2022

 The Australian Bureau of Statistics (ABS) is due to release more updated data on the autism prevalence in Australia in mid 2024.